vim-advent-calendar/vimways.org/content/2018/romainl-dont-use-vim.md

 Vim *can* be compiled for almost every platform/OS/hardware combination but it *is not* everywhere; hell, it's not on Windows, for starter, and Windows is the most widely used OS.

 Vim is a vi clone and the whole justification for shipping your UNIX-like OS with a vi clone is that you want to ensure *partial* [POSIX][posix] compatibility.
-Most Linux distributions use Vim for that while a few have been using vi since it's legal status has been cleared.
+Most Linux distributions use Vim for that while a few have been using vi since its legal status has been cleared.
 On BSD you generally get Nvi.
 On minimalist distributions used for embedded devices or containers you get [BusyBox vi][busybox-vi]…

 Also, your new favorite editor can be compiled with different features, sometimes--but not exclusively--grouped in meta features called "Tiny", "Small", "Normal", "Big", and "Huge", and the Vim you get by default, if any, is rarely the full-fledged version you would expect.
 Clipboard support, for example, is a pretty basic feature that is never built-in in default Vim and doesn't exist anyway in vi or Nvi.